pranavksagar/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-1) The application uses Twitter API to scrape twwets of user specified twitter accounts to perform sentiment analysis on them
+1) The application uses Twitter API to scrape tweets of user specified twitter accounts to perform sentiment analysis on them

 2) Sentiment analysis is done in three categories: positive sentiment, negative sentiment and neutral